Hurence/logisland/logisland-documentation/tutorials/iiot-opc-ua.rst

         keep.root.record: false
         copy.root.record.fields: true

-Now that the record is well-formed, we want to set the record time to be the same of the one given by the source (and stored on the field *tag_timestamp*).
+Now that the record is well-formed, we want to set the record time to be the same of the one given by the source (and stored on the field *tag_sampled_timestamp*).

 For this, we use a ``NormalizeFields`` processor.